Adversarial Training of Two-Layer Polynomial and ReLU Activation Networks via Convex Optimization: Abstract

 \section{Abstract}

 Training neural networks which are robust to adversarial attacks remains an important problem in deep learning, especially as heavily overparameterized models are adopted in safety-critical settings.
-Drawing from recent work which reformulates the training problems for two-layer ReLU and polynomial activation networks as convex programs, we devise a convex semidefinite program (SDP) for adversarial training of polynomial activation networks via the S-procedure.
-We also derive a convex SDP to compute the minimum distance from a correctly classified example to the decision boundary of a polynomial activation network.
-Adversarial training for two-layer ReLU activation networks has been explored in the literature, but, in contrast to prior work, we present a scalable approach which is compatible with standard machine libraries and GPU acceleration.
-The adversarial training SDP for polynomial activation networks leads to large increases in robust test accuracy against $\ell^\infty$ attacks on the Breast Cancer Wisconsin dataset from the UCI Machine Learning Repository.
-For two-layer ReLU networks, we leverage our scalable implementation to retrain the final two fully connected layers of a Pre-Activation ResNet-18 model on the CIFAR-10 dataset.
-Our ‘robustified’ model achieves higher clean and robust test accuracies than the same architecture trained with sharpness-aware minimization.
+Drawing from recent work which reformulates the training problems for two-layer ReLU and polynomial activation networks as convex programs, we devise a convex semidefinite program (SDP) for adversarial training of two-layer polynomial activation networks and prove that the convex SDP achieves the same globally optimal solution as its nonconvex counterpart.
+The convex SDP is observed to improve robust test accuracy against $\ell_\infty$ attacks relative to the original convex training formulation on multiple datasets.
+Additionally, we present scalable implementations of adversarial training for two-layer polynomial and ReLU networks which are compatible with standard machine learning libraries and GPU acceleration.
+Leveraging these implementations, we retrain the final two fully connected layers of a Pre-Activation ResNet-18 model on the CIFAR-10 dataset with both polynomial and ReLU activations.
+The two `robustified' models achieve significantly higher robust test accuracies against $\ell_\infty$ attacks than a Pre-Activation ResNet-18 model trained with sharpness-aware minimization, demonstrating the practical utility of convex adversarial training on large-scale problems.

-\section{INTRODUCTION}
+\section{Introduction}

 While neural networks have demonstrated great success in many application areas, they are prone to learning unstable outputs.
-In particular, adversarial attacks can easily deceive neural networks \cite{ Goodfellow2014ExplainingAH}.
-The problem of adversarial robustness has motivated a number of approaches \cite{SAM, xu2023exploring} which can incur significant computational overhead and often require training a model from scratch for optimal results.
+In particular, adversarial attacks can easily deceive neural networks \citep{ Goodfellow2014ExplainingAH}.
+The problem of adversarial robustness has motivated a number of approaches \citep{SAM, xu2023exploring} which can incur significant computational overhead and often require training a model from scratch for optimal results.